Guitar Guide

 THe compact shell chords always have the 7th on top.

-These are the compact shell chords on the E string root
+These are the compact shell chords on the E string root, which are related to the the E arpeggio maj7th shape.

 Maj7 E string root (compact)Maj7 E string root (compact)